 2. Koopower Battery Operated Fairy Lights

-At first glance, this item looks exactly like that above, but in fact there is a major difference: rather than being mains operated, this one is battery powered.
+The second best fairy lights look exactly like that above, but in fact there is a major difference: rather than being mains operated, this one is battery powered.
 It needs 3 x AA batteries – they are not included – and it’s up to you whether you prefer this to a mains model.
 The advantage is you don’t need a mains outlet, so you can hang them anywhere you want.
 These are also waterproof to standard IP65; this means they will be OK in the rain, but not if immersed.

 3. Kolpop 12-Pack Bottle Lights

 This is an idea that is catching on fast in the UK; instead of hanging fairy lights from a wall, shelf or elsewhere, put them in an empty wine or other type of bottle.
 The effect is great, and it’s something we recommend you have a closer look at.
 This set is a pack of 12 strings of lights, each 2-metres long, and each with 20 warm white LED lights attached.
-They are attached to a cork-shaped unit into which you put 3x LR44 batteries – these are the tiny hearing-aid type – and then you place the lights in the bottle, switch on, and you have a great decoration feature.
+They are attached to a cork-shaped unit into which you put 3x LR44 batteries – these are the tiny hearing-aid type – and then you place them in the bottle, switch on, and you have a great decoration feature.

 4. FengNiao Clipsring Photo Hangers